 Check your grocery store circular and print online coupons

 Planning your meals according to what is on sale that week is an effective way to save money and get creative with your meal planning.
 Figure out which grocery stores have the best prices and download their weekly flyer.
 Make note of which items are truly a deal that will save you money and satisfy your family.
 Also, don’t forget to check online for manufacturer’s coupons on grocery items.
-The Simple Dollar Coupon Finder has hundreds of updated coupons and coupon codes–simply search for what you’re looking for and print.
 Some weeks will be more successful but overall, you can save a significant amount of money by putting in a little bit of search effort.
 The important thing to remember here is to only use coupons that will actually save your family money, not purchase useless items just because they are on sale.

 Grow some of your own.